 Friar Ignacio de Santibáñez, the first Archbishop of Manila, from 1595 to 1598, complained “that the Chinese not only committed this vice among themselves but also enticed the natives, both men and women, to commit the vice with them.
 Still later, in 1605 a testimony against the non-Christian Sangleys [Chinese] of the parián [Chinese market-place] described them as the most vicious (viciossisimos), most pernicious, and most harmful people.
 The testimony went on to state that since Manila and its surroundings were especially, warm and humid it was liable to sins of the flesh.
 Before the arrival of the Sangleys the natives had had no knowledge of sin against nature, even a name for this sin had never existed in their vocabulary.
-Since their coining this people had perverted the natives, who, being covetous and newly instructed in the Christian faith, could easily be led away from good morals and could even lose their Catholic faith.
+Since their coming this people had perverted the natives, who, being covetous and newly instructed in the Christian faith, could easily be led away from good morals and could even lose their Catholic faith.
 Their weak characters left them open to the influences of the Sangleys.
 They might fall into the superstitious practices of this people and eventually became idolaters like them.”

-Pederasty in the Philippines in the 1970s and early 1980s, as practised between local boys and foreigners either visiting or living there as refugees from the rapidly-growing repression of it elsewhere, is the subject of The Paggers Papers, a remarkably detailed first-hand account by Richard Rawson, a frequently-visiting American boy-lover.
+That era is the subject of The Paggers Papers, a remarkably detailed first-hand account by Richard Rawson, a frequently-visiting American boy-lover.
 Its accuracy has been widely-attested.
 Given the relative poverty of the country, the sexual activity described inevitably tended to involve some remuneration, with the boys able to bring welcome extra income to their approving families, but their tolerance of it can nevertheless only be understood in the wider context of a quite exceptional social acceptance of homosexual activity for boys.

 Albert Chan, “Chinese-Philippine Relations in the Late Sixteenth Century and to 1603” in Philippine Studies 26 (Manila, 1978) pp. 70-1, here citing as his sources the Archivo General de Indias (Seville) Aud.
 Filip., Leg.
 74, no. 44; Idem., Leg.
 18A, Ramo 4, no. 68; Idem., Leg.
 74, no. 97.